 A new tale about a hermit, Mount Froschberg in the Siebengebirge, and frogs.
 Not so long ago, in a little town below the Siebengebirge, there lived a man who was very friendly, but also extremely pessimistic.
 He always feared that something might not be as it should be, and that something might go wrong.

-Once he had burned his mouth on hot soup, now he did not eat soup any more – it might be hot.
-Then he hardly went out for a walk any more – it might rain and then his umbrella might leak or, even worse, the wind might blow it off his hand.
+Once he had burned his mouth on hot soup, now he did not eat soup any more because it might be hot.
+Moreover, he hardly went out for a walk anymore.
+After all, it might rain and then his umbrella might leak or, even worse, the wind might blow it off his hand.

 The next morning he woke up very slowly.
-A ray of sunshine came through his closed eye lids, he felt a ladybug crawling over his nose, and from somewhere he heard a soft “croak croak” that sounded like “good morning”.
+A ray of sunshine came through his closed eyelids, he felt a ladybug crawling over his nose, and from somewhere he heard a soft “croak croak” that sounded like “good morning”.
 Slowly he opened his eyes.
 There sat the magnificent frog with the sonorous voice and his adored one.
 Yes, the world was still there, and he was still there, too, and he felt very alive.
-“Thank you kindly, and I bid you a good morning, too,” he said happily to the two of them, “today it is a good morning indeed, I didn’t have such a good morning in years.
+“Thank you kindly, and I bid you a good morning, too,” he said happily to the two of them, “today it is a good morning indeed, I didn’t have such a good morning in years!”